 What Causes Cushing’s Disease?

-In a healthy pet, the pituitary gland which is located at the base of the brain produces adrenocorticotrophic hormone (ACTH) stimulates the adrenal glands to secrete glutocorticoid or cortisol hormones into the bloodstream.
+In a healthy pet, the pituitary gland which is located at the base of the brain produces an adrenocorticotrophic hormone (ACTH) stimulates the adrenal glands to secrete glucocorticoid or cortisol hormones into the bloodstream.

-Glucocorticoid is necessary for the body to function at optimal level and affects the metabolism, nervous system, immune system, cardiovascular system and kidneys.
+Glucocorticoid is necessary for the body to function at an optimal level and affects the metabolism, nervous system, immune system, cardiovascular system, and kidneys.
 When the pituitary gland or adrenal gland malfunctions and excess glucocorticoid is secreted, your pet is at risk for developing Cushing’s disease.

 Help for Cushing’s Disease